Overview of Cervinia

-There’s 160km of corduroy here for you to explore and high-altitude, snow-sure skiing available on sunny slopes set between 1524m and 3883m.
-Cervinia is an excellent choice for beginner and intermediate skiers, with lots of picturesque and lengthy runs that are pleasurable but not too tricky, such as the famous Ventina, which sweeps down from 3480m at Testa Grigia for a whopping 22km.
+There’s 160km of corduroy here for you to explore on high-altitude, sunny, snow-sure slopes set between 1,524 metres and 3,883 metres.
+Cervinia is an excellent choice for beginner and intermediate skiers, with a lot of picturesque and lengthy runs that are pleasurable but not too tricky, such as the famous Ventina, which sweeps down from 3,480 metres at Testa Grigia for a whopping 22 kilometres.
 Meanwhile, if you’re an expert skier looking for more challenging terrain, treat yourself to a pass for the wider ski area and you’ll be in your element across in Zermatt.

 With a range of excellent accommodation choices, reliable powder practically all year round, well-groomed pistes, stunning scenery and high-class hospitality, ski holidays in Cervinia serve up total satisfaction.

-With great nursery slopes, superb ski schools and a vast network of lift-linked blue and red runs, Cervinia is a natural choice for novice and intermediate skiers, with a sprinkling of black runs to satisfy advanced skiers and more challenging runs and off-piste for backcountry powderhounds on the Zermatt side of the Cervino Ski Paradise area.
+With great nursery slopes, superb ski schools and a vast network of lift-linked blue and red runs, Cervinia is a natural choice for novice and intermediate skiers.
+It does have a few black runs to satisfy advanced skiers as well as some challenging off-piste for backcountry powderhounds on the Zermatt side of the Cervino Ski Paradise area.
 Here are a few insider tips for skiers:

 Expert skiers can test themselves with tricker runs down towards Valtournenche.